LidanAvisar/SmartphoneStore/README.md

 ## Overview

 Welcome to the Smartphone Store Application!
 This project is a full-featured web application designed to manage and purchase smartphones.
 It is built with Angular for the frontend and ASP.NET Core for the backend, providing a seamless and responsive user experience.
-Key features include secure authentication, real-time updates, and Docker integration for easy deployment.
+Key features include secure authentication, real-time updates.

 ## Features